 Hurricane, then Superstorm, Sandy certainly affected all […]

 In a bit of cool, cross-company promotion, folks from VCE will be posting articles to Cisco, EMC and VMware blogs, highlighting releases that are being made at VMworld.
-If you are interested in the entire list of events and sessions that VCE is participating in, check it out here. […]
+If you are interested in the entire list of events and sessions that VCE is participating in, check it out here.
+What I want to […]

 The big news this morning is VMware’s announcement of the upgraded vSphere 5.1 and the introduction of the new vCloud Suite licensing model.
 As the world’s most advanced converged infrastructure, Vblock Systems are going to naturally take the lead in support and availability for this powerful new technology and simplified licensing model.

 UPDATE: Alex Bligh gives a great rebuttal to my comments here: http://blog.alex.org.uk/2012/08/21/in-defence-of-the-death-of-private-clouds/ Kudos to Alex and the Flexiant team for being good sports.
 His comments make sense, and my guess is that after a pint or three we’d meet somewhere in the midde.

 DISCLAIMER: I actually feel bad having written this.
 It seems pointedly mean-spirited […]

 As every one of you knows by now, VMware announced its intentions to acquire Nicira for $1.26B last Monday.
 I’ve waited a few days to post this, just because I’ve been fascinated by the conversations that have happened in response.
 To recap, here are some of the conversations, and a description of the […]

 I love to point at “converged” infrastructure and call it boring.
 I even have a slide that I use to kick off some presentations that says it in 66-point font.
 But you know what isn’t boring?
 Data center construction and operation.
 In fact it’s damn hard, and we’ve seen that fact brought front and […]

 On Thursday, at the Omaha VMware User’s Group meeting, CoSentry announced they had entered into an partnership with VCE.
 CoSentry will be able to host your Vblock, deliver and implement a Vblock for you on your site or theirs, manage your Vblock for you and even let you consume capacity in a shared […]

 9,502 total views, no views todayContinue Reading →